-David Rumsey died from cancer in February this year.
+David Rumsey died from cancer in February 2017.
 A memorial concert (for which he prepared the programme himself) was held on the 9th July in Laufen, near Basel

 Australian Organist David Rumsey - pedagogue, researcher, composer and consultant - was a major figure in the development of Australian organ playing, repertoire, recording and building since the mid 1960s.
 He studied the organ with Norman Johnston at the Sydney Conservatorium of Music, graduating as student of the year in 1963 after which he went to Europe to study with Marie-Claire Alain in Paris and then with Anton Heiller at the Vienna Akademie, where he graduated in 1966.
 This opened up to him the neo-classical aesthetics of the postwar European organ reform movement at its most vibrant and creative and initiated his profound interest and knowledge of the European organ in general, from its historical origins through to its most contemporary manifestations.
 He returned to Australia in 1966 together with fellow Heiller student, Christa Brosch - they married and had two daughters, Stella and Marie.